 The clouds are caught on all the trees here in our little southern Oregon valley this Thanksgiving morning.

 My thoughts are caught somewhat in the same kind of tangle as I, one more time, try to sort through memories and influences that have helped create such a complicated package called ‘me.’
 If only it would be possible to render and distill all the wisps into a tidy package and say “THIS IS ME.”
 Not easy.
 Not possible.

 Before stealing into bed I watched one episode of Ken Burn’s series on Vietnam.
-(Unbelievably I spelled Vietnam with a “n” on the end.
-Thankfully there was spell check.)
-That kind of speaks to the disassociated murk of my past.
-I came of age in some kind of autonomous careening package alienated from most of the forces governing the world.
+It kind of spoke to the disassociated murk of my past.
+I came of age in some kind of autonomous tumbling package alienated from most of the forces governing the world.
 I felt nothing.

 It seems against all odds that I get this life, this truly precious and comfortable life.
 I’m snug and warm and fed.
 I have a sweet woman and a growing sense of community.
 So how can I have the right to complain and question and rail against the endless injustices I witness?

 How do I justify voicing my opinion about party and personalities and practices my government engages in?
 And how do I, and we, find our way out of this tangled cloud that is wrapped around each and every one of us?